operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Args

-* image - is the container image to be built, e.g. "quay.io/example/operator:v0.0.1".
+* `image` - is the container image to be built, e.g. "quay.io/example/operator:v0.0.1".

 ### Flags

-* `--enable-tests` bool - enable in-cluster testing by adding test binary to the image
+* `--enable-tests` - enable in-cluster testing by adding test binary to the image
 * `--namespaced-manifest` string - path of namespaced resources manifest for tests (default "deploy/operator.yaml")
 * `--test-location` string - location of tests (default "./test/e2e")
 * `-h, --help` - help for build

 ### Use